Sometimes I write about a particular topic to help me through something I’m having trouble with. This is definitely one of those posts!

 Focus on the parts of your job that you like

-Some task can be just plan boring or monotonous.
+Some tasks can be just plain boring or monotonous.

 Overall there is generally something or hopefully a lot of somethings that we enjoy doing in our roles.
 Whatever that turns out to be for you, try to do more of it.

-Looking for a business related course to boost your skills?
-CreativeLive have a wide range of online courses you can complete in the comfort of your own home at your own pace.
-Check out their range of business related courses to see if something is a good fit for you.
+Looking for a business-related course to boost your skills?
+CreativeLive has a wide range of online courses you can complete in the comfort of your own home at your own pace.
+Check out their range of business-related courses to see if something is a good fit for you.